/

 Teaching is a challenging and rewarding career with opportunities inside and outside the classroom

 Just over a decade ago, parts of Canada faced a surplus of teachers, but this is far from the reality today.
 Thanks to factors like an aging workforce, teachers leaving the profession during the pandemic and a steep decline in teacher college enrolments, education graduates are entering the workforce at a time when the system is projecting a massive teacher shortage in the years ahead.
-In Quebec, there were more than 5,700 unfilled positions at the start of the 2024-25 school year.
-Ontario’s Ministry of Education predicts that its lack of teachers—which is already causing daily shortages in more than a third of the province’s secondary schools—will persist until at least 2027.
+In Quebec, there were more than 4,000 unfilled positions at the start of the 2025–26 school year.
+Ontario’s Ministry of Education predicts that its lack of teachers—which is already causing daily shortages in more than a third of the province’s secondary schools—will worsen in 2027.
 Educators with credentials to teach French and technology courses will be in particularly high demand.

-Starting salaries for most public school teachers are in the low- to mid-sixties.
-These figures increase significantly for teachers with a decade of experience, with salaries averaging around $100,000 in Ontario, British Columbia and Alberta.
-Salaries for teachers in the Northwest Territories start at around $91,000 and can go up to $130,000 after 10 years.
+Starting salaries for most public school teachers are in the low 40s to high 50s, depending on location.
+These figures increase significantly for teachers with more experience, with salaries reaching $90,000 to $100,000 in Ontario, British Columbia and Alberta.
+Salaries for teachers in the Northwest Territories and Nunavut start in the high 80s and can exceed $100,000.

 In an era when the expectation in many professions is to work far beyond 40 hours per week, teaching offers a stable schedule and precious benefits like summers off, union protection and the option to retire early with a decent pension.
 That’s not to say that teaching is easy work.
-A 2023 survey by the Alberta Teachers’ Association revealed that more than 50 per cent of teachers had experienced violence or bullying incidents in the classroom.
+A report released in the spring of 2024 by the Alberta Teachers’ Association revealed that more than 50 per cent of teachers had experienced violence or bullying incidents in the classroom.
 Teaching is an intense, multifaceted job; going into education requires a true passion for working with kids.

-Typically, becoming a teacher in Canada requires a four-year bachelor’s degree, followed by a two-year education degree that meets provincial requirements.
+Typically, becoming a teacher in Canada requires a four-year bachelor’s degree, followed by a one- or two-year education degree that meets provincial requirements.
 While this is still the most common path, students now have more options.
-One increasingly available route is to enter directly into a bachelor of education program right after high school.
+Increasingly, students can enter a bachelor of education program right after high school.
 There are also concurrent education programs, which combine a bachelor of education with another discipline—like psychology, French studies, kinesiology or science—giving graduates a double major in five years.
 This approach is ideal for students who want both teaching qualifications and a specialization in another field.

 Another key decision education students make is whether they will pursue elementary or secondary teaching streams.
 Elementary programs emphasize strategies for teaching young children and focus on literacy and early math and science skills.
 Secondary programs focus on delivering subject-specific content, and prospective high school teachers are generally expected to have a minor or specialization in one or more commonly taught disciplines.
-Some programs prepare educators for teaching in specific environments, such as the internationally recognized International Baccalaureate, or IB, program, Indigenous education that incorporates knowledge from local Elders or STEM-specialized streams that integrate advancements in tech and artificial intelligence.
+Some programs prepare educators to teach in specific environments, such as the International Baccalaureate, or IB, program, Indigenous education that incorporates knowledge from local Elders or STEM-specialized streams that integrate advancements in tech and artificial intelligence.

 Standout Education Programs